And now for something completely different! Who’s heard of a Holga camera? This is my Holga, a medium format 120 film camera from Hong Kong.

 While I’ll do my best to come up with something cool, this isn’t a professional camera so the quality or outcome of the images isn’t guaranteed.

-It is not subject to the same level of quality and service as the images that form your wedding gallery (i.e taken on professional equipment, edited to high level).
+It is not subject to the same level of quality and service as the images that form your wedding gallery (i.e taken on professional digital equipment, edited to high level).
 The Holga camera is a children’s toy.

 If nothing usable comes out on the film, I’ll apply the Holga photo fee as credit to your actual wedding gallery print store.

-2019: completely clueless (point and hope)
+2019: completely clueless (point and pray)

 First iteration – before I realized there was a switch that changed the length of the shutter speed.
 I’d been using ‘bulb’ mode, which basically keeps the shutter open.
-Not my greatest moment, but I came up with some impressionistic images.
+Not my greatest moment, but I came up with some interesting impressionistic images.

 Shot on expired Ilford 400.
 Developed at Photoworks SF.